-- Stir the milk continuously with a ladle until the milk curdles completely.
-Keep the flame low add this moment.
+- Stir the milk gently with a ladle until the milk curdles completely.
+Boost the flame, milk will start curdling.

 - If the milk does not curdle properly, feel free to add more curdling agent (lemon juice or vinegar) until the curdled milk and water separate completely.